chihacknight/chihacknight.org/_posts/blog/2015-05-25-why-the-slow-roll-chicago-working-group-uses-github-to-collaborate.md

 Finally, GitHub can store files – any kind, and as many versions.
 If you need to update a CSV file of street addresses for the project, just make the edits in your preferred editor on the desktop and then “commit” your changes with a short description of what you changed.
 Sync this commit back to the repository so that all project members now have access to the file.

-### About the author
-Steven Vance is a web developer and transportation planner who writes for [Streetsblog Chicago](http://chi.streetsblog.org/).

-This was originally posted on [Steven Can Plan](http://www.stevencanplan.com/2015/03/why-the-slow-roll-chicago-working-group-uses-github-to-collaborate/) in March 2015.
+*This was originally posted on [Steven Can Plan](http://www.stevencanplan.com/2015/03/why-the-slow-roll-chicago-working-group-uses-github-to-collaborate/) in March 2015.*